Ask a doctor about a prescription for VENLAFAXINE RETARD NORMOGEN 37.5 mg PROLONGED-RELEASE HARD CAPSULES

 The signs and symptoms of serotonin syndrome may include a combination of the following:

-restlessness, hallucinations, loss of coordination, rapid heartbeat, increased body temperature, rapid changes in blood pressure, hyperactive reflexes, diarrhea, coma, nausea, vomiting.
+restlessness, hallucinations, loss of coordination, rapid heartbeat, increased body temperature, rapid changes in blood pressure, overactive reflexes, diarrhea, coma, nausea, vomiting.

-In its most severe form, serotonin syndrome may resemble neuroleptic malignant syndrome (NMS).
-The signs and symptoms of NMS may include a combination of fever, rapid heartbeat, sweating, severe muscle stiffness, confusion, increased muscle enzymes (determined by a blood test).
+In its most severe form, serotonin syndrome can resemble Neuroleptic Malignant Syndrome (NMS).
+The signs and symptoms of NMS can include a combination of fever, rapid heartbeat, sweating, severe muscle stiffness, confusion, increased muscle enzymes (determined by a blood test).

 Some examples of these medicines include:

 The following medicines may also interact with venlafaxine and should be used with caution.
-It is especially important to mention to your doctor or pharmacist if you are taking medicines that contain:
+It is especially important to tell your doctor or pharmacist if you are taking medicines containing:

 Taking Venlafaxine Retard Normogen with food, drinks, and alcohol